Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Symmetric interior penalty Galerkin method

-The penalty parameter $\sigma_e$ should be selected sufficiently large to ensure the coercivity of the bilinear form \cite[Sec.
-27.1]{riviere08dgm}.
-It ensures that the dG stiffness matrix is positive definite.
-At the same time it should not be too large since the stiffness matrix becomes ill-conditioned for large penalty parameters.
-Here we follow \cite{Epshteyn07} to estimate the penalty parameter, above a threshold value the bilinear form is coercive and the scheme is stable and convergent.
+where $|\cdot|_2$ denotes the matrix $2$-norm.
+Moreover, we follow \cite{Epshteyn07} to estimate the penalty parameter $\gamma$, namely above a threshold value the bilinear form is coercive and the scheme is stable and convergent.
 From the uniform ellipticity (positive definiteness) of the diffusion matrix $A(v)$, it follows that there exist two constants $d_0$ and $d_1$ such that the following inequality holds